 Oils can be extracted in different ways and we think it matters.

 Refined: High heat, usually employs petroleum based hexane or other volatile solvents at some point in the process.
 Refinement increases shelf life, but with that comes a loss of nutrients and ingredient integrity.
-Nope.
+No thanks.

 Our balms are made with...